phantomsatsuki/yanfei-guide/yanfei-guide.md

 - Xingqiu's **Constellation 6** adds more swords to his Elemental Burst, and that means more Hydro application.
 It adds a 5-sword hit to the usual loop, so his [2, 3]-sword loop becoms [2, 3, 5]-sword loop.
 - This means you can get away with N2C **during the 5-sword round**, since there will still be Hydro aura on the enemy without another Hydro application.
-- Assuming no dodges, this means the combo becomes **N3C, N2C, repeat**.
+- Assuming no dodges, the combo becomes **N3C, N2C, repeat**.
 The first N3C triggers the 2-sword hit and the 3-sword hit, then N2C triggers the 5-sword hit.

 # Summary